@observer

 Decorators are not supported by default when using TypeScript or Babel pending a definitive definition in the ES standard.

-is passed to the Babel CLI - For babel6, see the example configuration as suggested in this issue
+• For babel6, see the example configuration as suggested in this issue